zachleat/zachleat.com/_posts/2017-06-15-rename-font.md

 }
 </style>

-<p class="livedemo" style="font-family: Helvetica">&lt;p style=&quot;font-family: Helvetica&quot;&gt;This is an end-around for any font family properties you have specified, no matter the block’s selector specificity.
+<p class="card card--demo" style="font-family: Helvetica">&lt;p style=&quot;font-family: Helvetica&quot;&gt;This is an end-around for any font family properties you have specified, no matter the block’s selector specificity.
 Think you can use <code>!important</code> to override?
 Think again.&lt;/p&gt;</p>

 Let’s check [the specification](https://www.w3.org/TR/css-fonts-3/#font-family-desc):